Promoting and funding research into the biology of ageing so we can all live healthier, longer lives

 Your donation, whatever its size, will help us to maintain the vitality and sustainability of this key area of research.
 As a result, we will see advances in knowledge of the underlying ageing process as well as all-important improvements in quality of later life.

-what is ageing?
+What is ageing?

 Although ageing is not itself a disease, it carries with it with an increased risk of many life-threatening diseases and shares several biological mechanisms that are important in the development of chronic diseases, such as heart disease, diabetes and dementia.
 Thus, if ageing can be delayed it should also be possible to also delay the development of disease, increasing longevity and minimising poor health in old age.

-what is our research
+What is our research strategy?

 The BSRA is committed to funding, supporting and disseminating high quality research into the biology of ageing.
 Support is available for active researchers with substantive posts at any UK institution or research institutes which are interested in the biology of ageing and who would normally be eligible for membership of the BSRA.

-why donate?
+Why donate?

 Your donation will help us continue our work to understand the biology of ageing and to develop knowledge that can support healthier ageing for all.